Adult Congenital Heart Disease

 When a Child with Congenital Heart Disease Becomes an Adult: The Road to Transition of Care

-We encourage our patients and families to discuss the transition process with their medical providers.
-The care will shift from parents to the young adult for discussions, symptoms, medical decisions, and signing consent for the treatment for all medical care.
-At that time, permission must be obtained from the young adult to speak with the parent about their medical care.
-Insurance companies will also need to obtain permission from the young adult to speak with a parent, even if the parent is the policy holder or paying the bills.
+We encourage you and your family to discuss the transition process with your medical providers.
+Responsibility for all medical care will shift from parents to the young adult.
+Young adults will take control of all health-related decisions and will sign all consent forms.
+Health care providers will need patients’ permission to speak with their parents.
+Insurance companies, too, will also need permission to speak with a parent.
+This is true even if the parent is the policy holder or paying the bills.

-We will work closely with you and your family to help you navigate the changes that come with transitioning from pediatric to adult congenital heart disease.
-Mount Sinai provides more than treatment; we offer dedicated education and support to give you the best healthcare possible throughout your life.
+We will work closely with you and your family to help you navigate the changes that come with this transition.
+Mount Sinai provides more than treatment.
+We offer dedicated education and support to give you the best health care possible throughout your life.